This second newsletter of RELaTED provides an insight to the progress of our concept for the de-carbonisation of District Heating (DH) networks.

-At the same time, with TARTU already relying mostly on biomass, and large investments foreseen in BELGRADE to substitute natural gas burners by large solar heat plants, waste incineration and power plant conversion to CHP schemes, Utilities are already halfway in the process of de-carbonisation.
+At the same time, with TARTU already relying mostly on biomass, and large investments are foreseen in BELGRADE to substitute natural gas burners with large solar heat plants, waste incineration and power plant conversion to CHP schemes.
+Utilities are already halfway in the process of de-carbonisation.

 No matter if utilities have engaged in these topics for a variety of reasons (avoid local reading costs, reduce fuel costs, the security of supply, etc), these DHs are on the good track.
 They only need some help to be pioneers in low temperature, de-carbonised, and smart DH networks.
 And RELaTED is here for that.
 Partners engaged in the project will provide detailed long term cost assessments, engineering models and innovative industrial products for it.